 Rapidlash Review: Our Verdict

 And despite its former magic ingredient, it’s still an effective formula that can reliably promote lash growth and fill in spots that were previously bare.
-Plus, at $28 per bottle on Amazon, it’s a very reasonably priced eyelash conditioner that’s certainly worth a try to see if it’ll work for you or not.
+Plus, at its current price point on Amazon, it’s a very reasonably priced eyelash conditioner that’s certainly worth a try to see if it’ll work for you or not.

 So our overall verdict is: Go for it.